 Virtualized security augments traditional solutions in that it replicates the function of physical security hardware appliances such as firewalls and antivirus protection measures and deploys them as software.
 By doing so, the security software gains additional protective functions that are only possible in the virtualized environment.

-Organizations benefit from the use of virtualized security in that these methods can flexibility and efficiently secure large numbers of VMs without the need to increase spending on expensive proprietary hardware while also integrating with traditional systems for increased hardening.
+Organizations benefit from secure virtualization in that these methods can provide flexibility and efficiently secure large numbers of VMs without the need to increase spending on expensive proprietary hardware, while also integrating with traditional systems for increased hardening.

 Virtual machines are abstracted from the underlying hardware and are segmented both from the server and from other VMs.This lends a strong layer of security in virtualization for users operating in a virtual machine.